International obligations are increasingly losing its legitimacy, opening the door, "a self-proclaimed global sheriffs."

 US Air Force on Syria

-Another key issue is whether the expansion of the scope of the admissibility of the use of force will not cause more harm than the problem itself, the solution of which is called the frame and extend - whether through escalation, collateral damage or unintended consequences.
-The use of military force rarely leads to the desired, or to predict the consequences, as evidenced by the disaster of Vietnam, Iraq, Libya and Syria.
+Another key issue is whether the extension of the scope of the admissibility of the use of force will do more harm than the problem itself, for the solution of which this framework is called for and expanded, whether through escalation, collateral damage or unforeseen consequences.
+The use of military force rarely leads to desired or predicted consequences, as evidenced by the catastrophes of Vietnam, Iraq, Libya and Syria.

-Maintaining the status quo - a statement that the UN Charter is sufficient, except in the most egregious cases - becomes less feasible.
-International law is increasingly losing its legitimacy by being permanently unable to stop the unimaginable crimes.
-Those who violate the law, but saves lives, can - as strange as it may sound - to gain legitimacy due to the weakening of international law.
+Preservation of the status quo - the assertion that the UN Charter is sufficient, except for the most egregious cases, becomes less feasible.
+International law is increasingly losing its legitimacy, being constantly unable to stop unimaginable crimes.
+Those who violate the law, but save lives, can - strange as it may sound - to gain legitimacy by weakening international law.

 Unmanned aerial vehicle of the US Army